Can I Fly My Drone Indoors at School

 Subpart 101.A – Preliminary

 This applies to both RPA and model aircraft.
-Remember that if teachers are flying drones in schools with their students, then they are likely to be flying model aircraft.
+Remember that if teachers are flying drones in schools with their students, then they are flying model aircraft.

 Let’s look at the most important part of 101.A, in relation to flying model aircraft indoors.